-The School of Horticulture and Landscape Design is nearing completion of the licensing process with the New York State Bureau of Proprietary School Supervision (BPSS), a division of the New York State Department of Education.
-Licensure under the state recognizes the Certificate Programs in Horticulture, Horticultural Therapy, and Landscape Design as high quality and career oriented.
+While our Certificate Programs are not accredited by the US Department of Education, the School of Horticulture and Landscape Design is licensed with the New York State Bureau of Proprietary School Supervision (BPSS), a division of the New York State Department of Education.
+Licensure under the state recognizes the Certificate Programs in Horticulture and Landscape Design as high quality and career oriented.

 The School of Professional Horticulture has a two-year full-time accredited Title IV program.

 Watson Building Rm 306

 2900 Southern Boulevard

 Bronx, NY 10458-5126